FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 ## Repeatability and Comparability

 [RFC2544] does not suggest to repeat throughput search.
-And from just one throughput value, it cannot be determined how repeatable that value is.
+And from just one discovered throughput value, it cannot be determined how repeatable that value is.
-In practice, poor repeatability is also the main cause of poor comparability, e.g. different benchmarking teams can test the same SUT but get different throughput values.
+In practice, poor repeatability is also the main cause of poor comparability, that is different benchmarking teams can test the same SUT, but get different throughput values.

-[RFC2544] throughput requirements (60s trial, no tolerance to single frame loss) force the search to fluctuate close the noiseful end of SUT performance spectrum.
-As that end is affected by rare trials of significantly low performance, the resulting throughput repeatability is poor.
+[RFC2544] throughput requirements (60 seconds trial, no tolerance of a single frame loss) force the search to fluctuate close to the noiseful end of SUT performance spectrum.
+And as that end is affected by rare trials of significantly low performance, the resulting throughput repeatability is poor.

-The repeatability problem is the problem of defining a search procedure which reports more stable results
-(even if they can no longer be called "throughput" in [RFC2544] sense).
+The repeatability problem can be addressed by defining a search procedure which reports more stable results, even if they can no longer be called "throughput" in [RFC2544] sense.
-According to baseline (noiseless) and noiseful model, better repeatability will be at the noiseless end of the spectrum.
+According to the *noiseless performance* and *noiseful performance* model, better repeatability will be at the noiseless end of the spectrum.
-Therefore, solutions to the "DUT within SUT" problem will help also with the repeatability problem.
+Therefore, solutions to the "DUT within an SUT" problem will help also with the repeatability problem.

 Conversely, any alteration to [RFC2544] throughput search